 Last edited by Inferno; 05-16-2012 at 03:07 PM.

 I started using an ifit kit with my 07 ego and it works awesome!

 I just got my kit a couple weeks ago, unfortunately it couldn't fix the crappy paint I was using the one time I shot it but I AM looking forward to using it with good paint on my DSG and DRV's...

 One of the things I particularly like about it from a design standpoint it the really nice, gradual chamfer leading into the bore.
 Should do wonders to prevent barrel breaks in underbore conditions on my DRV's.

 Python changed it's name.
 I have purchased techT inserts and they work fine in the older python bodies.

 Join Date: Sep 2006

-Location: Golden CO
+Location: Denver CO